Reliable Legal Counsel For Executors And Others With Interest In Probate Proceedings

 Trustees will likewise need to administer any trusts according to their terms and the law.

 This brief list is not intended to be comprehensive or to serve as legal advice.
 A qualified probate lawyer can guide you efficiently and faithfully through all phases of estate administration.
-At Murray, Craven & Corley, L.L.P., our attorneys assist with final tax issues, represent clients in estate litigation as necessary, and advise on related matters such as the sale of real estate and distribution of proceeds to whomever will inherit those assets.
+At Murray & Corley, P.A., our attorney assists with final tax issues and advises on related matters such as the sale of real estate and distribution of proceeds to whomever will inherit those assets.

 Get Answers, Direction And Help

 The challenges and responsibilities associated with settling an estate can seem overwhelming.
 These burdens can be especially difficult during a time of grief over the loss of a family member or close friend.
-Our probate law attorneys sensitively and skillfully lift the loads that our clients carry after deaths in their families.
+Our probate law attorney sensitively and skillfully lifts the load that our clients carry after deaths in their families.

 To schedule a consultation with no further obligation, call 910-663-2329 or complete our brief inquiry form.
 We are ready to help right away.